Firebird (Once Upon a Time): In the Characters' Past

 In 2009 Maine, At Chantley's Lobster House, the last location where both baby Emma and Pinocchio arrived in 1983, an adult Emma has begun a quest to find her birth family, and joined by a bondswoman named Cleo Fox, who has been tracking her down since Emma robbed a few convenience stores.
 Over time, both Cleo and Emma bond, and helps Emma gain access to records that may help her, but come up empty handed.
 When they arrived in Phoenix, Emma attempts to escape as she is wanted for robberies there only to have Cleo talk her out of it.
-When they stop at a government record office, Emma breaks in to get information but Cleo helps her escape by breaking a window and jumping out buts a shard of glass cut into her stomach.
+When they stop at a government record office, Emma breaks in to get information but Cleo helps her escape by breaking a window and jumping out but a shard of glass cut into her stomach.
 As Emma helps a dying Cleo, she tells Emma the only family member she has left is her daughter that she gave up a ten years ago.
 Cleo then dies after telling Emma to run away.

 A year later (2010 Boston) and after Cleo has passed, Emma, who is now a bondswoman, finds Cleo's biological daughter Tasha Morris, who now works at a department store.
 Emma collected information about Cleo so that Tasha could know more about her birth mother, and she is sad but appreciative.
 Before she leaves, Emma purchases the red leather jacket (later referred to by Hook as her "armor") that would become part of her trademark wardrobe.